srimarrivada/DockerCompose-FileStructure/README.md

 * `name `– It defines the project name to use for the entire application stack.
 When this is not set, Docker compose uses a default project name.

-* `services` – This top section defines each containerized service required for the application.
+* `services` – This section defines each containerized service required for the application.
 In Docker Compose, every component of the application operates as a separate service, with each service running a single container.
   Each service is defined as a separate block with a name and its configuration options such as:
   * `container_name`: It is used to specify a user-friendly name for the container on the host machine.
   * `image`: It specifies the Docker image to use for the container and this image is pulled from the Docker Hub or any other registry.